Hyperbaric oxygenation as adjuvant therapy to surgery of emphysematous cholecystitis | Canada Hyperbarics Skip to main content

 Canadian Relevance

-Although this study did not involve Canadian authors or institutions, it covers a condition related to gas gangrene, which is a Health Canada-recognized indication for hyperbaric oxygen therapy.
+Although this study did not involve Canadian authors or institutions, it covers a condition related to gas gangrene, which is a Health Canada-recognised indication for hyperbaric oxygen therapy.
 Emphysematous cholecystitis involves gas-forming bacteria, similar to other severe infections where hyperbaric oxygen therapy is used.

 Study Limitations